 What is periodontal disease?

 Periodontal disease is a degenerative oral condition.
 It begins as an inflammation of the gums, and can eventually cause your gums to recede and your bone tissue to deteriorate.
 If allowed to progress unchecked, periodontal disease can lead to tooth loss.
 Additionally, periodontal disease has been linked to a number of systemic health conditions, such as diabetes, heart disease, stroke, respiratory disease, osteoporosis, and pregnancy complications.
 The early stages of periodontal disease are characterized by gums that are red, swollen, or bleed easily.
-If you believe you have periodontal disease, schedule an appointment with our dentists so that we can check for signs of this condition and quickly provide treatment.
+If you believe you have periodontal disease, schedule an appointment with our dentist so that we can check for signs of this condition and quickly provide treatment.

 What causes periodontal disease?